kernelci/kernelci-project/kernelci.org/content/en/docs/tests/howto.md

           - lava-test-case uname-os-c --shell './uname-os'
 ```

-Please note that if one of the steps fails, the job will abort.
-So if `apt
-install` or `wget` fails, the tests won't be run and the LAVA job status will
-show an error.

 We now have 2 test cases, one with the shell version and one with the C
 version.
 After updating the pull request on GitHub, this will also get tested
 automatically on staging.
 Here's some sample results:

 [Results for uname: «staging-mainline-20210805.0» on «minnowboard-max-E3825» (kernelci / staging-mainline)](https://staging.kernelci.org/test/plan/id/610bc171b2d76ba86d2a361e/)

+> **Note** If one of the steps fails, the job will abort.
+So if `apt install`
+or `wget` fails, the tests won't be run and the LAVA job status will show an
+error.

+> **Note** Some test labs don't enable a route to the Internet from their
+hardware platforms so installing things at runtime may not always work.
+This
+would typically be discussed as part of the pull request review, depending on
+what the jobs are trying to do and which device types have been enabled to run
+them.

 ## Step 3: Going further